0xAX/asm/content/asm_3.md

 # Journey through the stack

-In the [previous post](asm_2.md) we started to learn the basics of the x86_64 architecture.
-Among others, one of the most crucial concept that we have learned in the previous chapter was - [stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
-In this chapter we are going to dive deeper into fundamental concepts and see the more examples of the stack usage.
+In the [previous post](asm_2.md), we started to learn the basics of the x86_64 architecture.
+One of the most crucial concepts we learned was the [stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
+In this chapter, we will explore more examples of stack usage.

-Let's start with a little reminder - the stack is special region in memory, which operates on the principle LIFO (Last Input, First Output).
-We have sixteen general-purpose registers which we can use as for the temporary data storage.
-They are `rax`, `rbx`, `rcx`, `rdx`, `rdi`, `rsi`, `rbp`, `rsp` and from `r8` to `r15`.
-It might be too few for the applications.
-One of the way how to avoid this limitation is usage of the stack.
+Let's start with a quick reminder: the stack is a special memory region that operates on the LIFO (last-in, first-out) principle.
+In the x86_64 architecture, we have sixteen general-purpose registers for temporary data storage: `rax`, `rbx`, `rcx`, `rdx`, `rdi`, `rsi`, `rbp`, `rsp`, and from `r8` to `r15`.
+However, for some applications, this might not be enough.
+One way to overcome this limitation is by using the stack.

-Besides the temporary storage for data, the another crucial usage of the stack is ability to call and return from the [functions](https://en.wikipedia.org/wiki/Function_(computer_programming)).
-When we call a function, return address stored on the stack.
-After end of the function execution, the return address copied back into the `rip` register and execution continues from the address behind the called function.
+Besides temporary data storage, another crucial use of the stack is the ability to call and return from the [functions](https://en.wikipedia.org/wiki/Function_(computer_programming)).
+When we call a function, the return address is stored on the stack.
+Once the function finishes execution, this return address is restored into the `rip` register and the program continues execution from the address following the called function.

 For example: